 - Address participants by their name.

-- Use the pointer in order to focus learner attention to the respective element from the study content on the whiteboard.
+- Use the pointer in order to focus learner attention to the respective element from the study content on the online whiteboard.

 - Provide participant-assessment exercises and quizzes to make sure they have acquired the new knowledge.

 - Use the whiteboard for collaborative learning implementing behavioural strategies such as brainstorming, casework, problem solving, etc.